 I was thinking of building doors to cover the cubbies but decided to just go with a simple and impermanent change, paint!
 My safe choice was grey, like my walls and cabinets and 50% of my clothes but I loved the idea of a bold pop of color, so I went with black.
 I absolutely adore it!
 It’s just enough to add depth to the cubbies, hide some of the dirt of a mudroom and still fit in with my overall style.

 In a lot of new construction or builder grade homes, you’ll have very basic fixtures.
 An easy way to make a huge impact in any space is by changing up fixtures.
 There were 3 ways I did this here.

 Hooks: The standard hooks they included in my mudroom were brushed silver, basic hooks.
-I wanted something more bold but still modern and timeless so I chose classic matte black hooks that would also function better for us with longer hooks to fit backpacks and other things on them.
+I wanted something more bold but still modern and timeless.
+So, I chose classic matte black hooks.
+They would also function better for us with longer hooks to fit backpacks and other things on them.

 Light Fixture: This is my number 1 for the easiest way to change the look of a space.
-I wasn't really sure what I wanted for this space but I knew I wanted to convert our can light into a pendant light.
-If you've never done this before, it's much easier than you think!
+I wasn’t really sure what I wanted for this space.
+In the end I knew I wanted to convert our can light into a pendant light.
+If you’ve never done this before, it’s much easier than you think!
 All you need is a can light conversion kit like this one:

 I actually bought this conversion kit for another light but it wasn’t the right weight limit so make sure to check the weight limit and application before you buy the conversion kit.
 Simply follow the instruction that come with the kit and VOILA!
 Once you install the conversion kit, you can hang your pendant light.
 If you are not comfortable working with electricity please be safe and hire an electrician.
 The light I chose was actually on clearance at Lowe’s so I snatched it up since I hadn’t chosen a light yet.
 It is a beautiful mix of glass and metal to compliment the other lights in our home without being “matchy-matchy”.